patrl/patrl.github.io/actl2018notes.markdown

 ## Dynamic conjunction

+- Unlike in classical semantics, we now have a theory of existential quantification according to which it *reduces uncertainty* about intended reference.

+- But hang on, we still need to say something about conjunction DPL to derive cross-sentential anaphora.

+- Here is the rule for conjunction in DPL:

 - $\evalM{[ϕ ∧ ψ]} = \Set{⟨i,o⟩|∃ k:⟨i,k⟩ ∈ \evalM{ϕ}\text{ and }⟨k,o⟩ ∈ \evalM{ψ}}$

 - Our definition for dynamic conjunction evaluates the first conjunct $ϕ$